elizabethdberube/Coding-Quiz/README.md

 # Coding-Quiz
-Website for testing students' knowledge of JavaScript.
+Website for testing student's knowledge of JavaScript.
+This is a timed multiple choice quiz.
 ![image](/assets/Screenshot.png)

 Features of this website: